TypeStrong/typedoc/CONTRIBUTING.md

 Unsure of where to begin contributing to TypeDoc?
 You can start by looking through the issues labeled [good-first-issue] and [help-wanted].
 Issues labeled with [good-first-issue] should only require changing a few lines of code and a test or two.
 Issues labeled with [help-wanted] can be considerably more involved and may require changing multiple files.

 For instructions on setting up your environment, see the [setup](#setup---git-github-and-node) instructions in this document.
+Once set up, you may find the [development](https://typedoc.org/guides/development/) page useful for an overview of TypeDoc's architecture.

 If you have started work on an issue and get stuck or want a second opinion on your implementation feel free to reach out through [Gitter].